Nehal Chudasama: Filmography

+Television

 Pageantry

 In 2018, she auditioned for the title Femina Miss Gujarat, where she was one of the top 3 finalists.
 Later, the same year, she participated in Miss Diva - 2018 contest and won the title of Miss Diva Universe 2018.
 She was crowned by outgoing titleholder Shraddha Shashidhar.

-She also won the subtitles 'Miss Body Beautiful' and 'Miss Multimedia'.
-Nehal represented India at the Miss Universe 2018 pageant held on 17 December 2018 in Bangkok, Thailand, but did not make the Top 20.
+She also won the subtitles Miss Body Beautiful and Miss Multimedia.
+Nehal represented India at the Miss Universe 2018 pageant held on 17 December 2018 in Bangkok, Thailand, but failed to make it to the top 20.